INSTRUMENTS / GENERATORS

 There are tricks to lowering CPU usage, although most of the CPU-saving settings are on by default.

-- Images (embedded) or samples (linked to audio files) will bloat your preset size, don't overuse the resynthesis.
-If you only use a section of a wav, re save the cropped wav and use just that.
-Also, share samples (link to the same wavs) with other presets
+- Images (embedded) or samples (linked to audio files) - will bloat your preset size, so be aware of this when using resynthesis.
+If you only use a section of a wave, re save the cropped file and use that instead.
+Remember to share samples (link to the same wavs) with other presets where possible.

 - Freebies - Some controls don't eat more CPU if you use it, the local or global EQ are free.
 Timbre mixing is free as well.

-- As with Harmless the lower notes generate more partial, thus higher CPU.
+- Root note - As with Harmless the lower notes generate more partials, and so use more CPU power.

 - Pitch bend - Also uses more CPU so patches that include pitch vibrato & automation of grittiness.
 However, if pitch bending is already required by an effect, then it won't eat more CPU (for the bend that is) to use other effects that require it too.

-- A lot of the mappings are cached, for those the complexity of the map doesn't matter (it won't eat more CPU).
-Mappings that are cached: Mod XYZ, Held index, and everything in the (third) "shaping" column in the list.
+- Mappings (envelopes) - A lot of the mappings are cached, for those the complexity of the map doesn't matter (it won't eat more CPU).
+Cached mappings include - Mod XYZ, Held index, and everything in the (third) "shaping" column in the list.

 - Templates - Used the saved template presets, one for normal synthesis & one for resynthesis.
 Resynthesis normally doesn't need cubic interpolation like image resynthesis does.